isomorphic-software/smartclient-docs/classes/FacetChart.md

 ## Attr: FacetChart.brightenAllOnHover

 ### Description
-When [FacetChart.highlightDataValues](#attr-facetcharthighlightdatavalues) is true, should the whole draw-area of the data-value be brightened by [a percentage](#attr-facetchartbrightenpercent), or just its border?

-By default, only the border around the draw-area is brightened.

-Only affects Bar, Column, Pie and Doughnut [chart-types](#attr-facetchartcharttype).
+When hovering over a bar chart block, should the whole bar chart area be brightened Default behaviour is to just brighten the line color around the bar chart area

 **Flags**: IRW